New insights for the multivariate square-root lasso: Computation

-An R package implementing Algorithm 1, Algorithm 2 (see Section \ref{eq:alt_comp} and Appendix A), and a number of auxiliary functions can be downloaded from \href{https://github.com/ajmolstad/MSRL}{https://github.com/ajmolstad/MSRL}.
+An R package implementing Algorithm 1, Algorithm 2 (see Section \ref{eq:alt_comp} and Section \ref{sec:additional_computational_details} of Appendix A), and a number of auxiliary functions are available for download at \url{https://github.com/ajmolstad/MSRL}.

-\subsection{Alternative computational approaches}
+\subsection{Alternative Computational Approaches}

-There are numerous other computational approaches which could be applied to solve \eqref{eqMSRL}.
-One class of methods are those that, like the prox-linear ADMM algorithm, are designed to handle optimization problems where the objective function is the sum of two non-differentiable, convex, and proximable functions.
+Numerous other computational approaches could be applied to solve \eqref{eqMSRL}.
+One class of methods are those that, like the prox-linear ADMM algorithm, are designed to handle optimization problems where the objective function is the sum of two nondifferentiable, convex, and proximable functions.
 These include, for example, the accelerated primal-dual algorithm of \citet{chambolle2011first} and the graph projection ADMM algorithm \citep{parikh2014block,fougner2018parameter}.

 Another (arguably simpler) class of algorithms can be applied only in special settings.
 In particular, when $n > q$ and $\lambda$ is sufficiently large, we can treat the nuclear norm of residual as differentiable.
-This is because the subgradient of the nuclear norm of the residual matrix with respect to $\mbbeta$ is
+This is because the subdifferential of the nuclear norm of the residual matrix with respect to $\mbbeta$ is the set